smirarab/pasta/README.md

 2. Clone the PASTA repository from our [github repository](https://github.com/smirarab/pasta).
 For example you can use `git clone https://github.com/smirarab/pasta.git`.
 If you don't have git, you can directly download a [zip file from the repository](https://github.com/smirarab/pasta/archive/master.zip) and decompress it into your desired directory.

-3. Clone the relevant "tools" directory from the SATe project.
-Note that there are different repositories for [linux](https://github.com/sate-dev/sate-tools-linux) and [MAC](https://github.com/sate-dev/sate-tools-mac). e.g., you can use `git clone git@github.com:sate-dev/sate-tools-linux.git` on Linux or `git@github.com:sate-dev/sate-tools-mac.git` on MAC.
-Or you can directly download these as zip files for [Linux](https://github.com/sate-dev/sate-tools-linux/archive/master.zip) or [MAC](https://github.com/sate-dev/sate-tools-mac/archive/master.zip) and decompress them in your target directory for PASTA code.
+3. Clone the relevant "tools" directory (these are also forked from the SATe project).
+Note that there are different repositories for [linux](https://github.com/smirarab/sate-tools-linux) and [MAC](https://github.com/smirarab/sate-tools-mac). e.g., you can use `git clone git@github.com:smirarab/sate-tools-linux.git` on Linux or `git@github.com:smirarab/sate-tools-mac.git` on MAC.
+Or you can directly download these as zip files for [Linux](https://github.com/smirarab/sate-tools-linux/archive/master.zip) or [MAC](https://github.com/smirarab/sate-tools-mac/archive/master.zip) and decompress them in your target directory for PASTA code.

 4. `cd pasta`